 - Hearing changes

-You will remain alert and able to respond to Dr. Ostovar’s requests and questions while breathing nitrous oxide.
+You will remain alert and able to respond to Dr. Ostovar’s requests and questions while breathing laughing gas.
 It’s an effective option for increasing comfort, because relaxation occurs quickly and the depth of sedation can be increased or decreased, which few other sedation techniques allow.

 Who Can Use Nitrous Oxide?